G-Milzink/CI_PP2_GS/README.md

 9. I want my game to be fully responsive and provide feedback

-10. I want the user to not have to use the back button when they receive a 404 error.

 |Visual feedback from game systems|Win/Lose game|Get clear feedback| Works as expected|
 |Win/lose counters|Look for score counters|Find counters at bottom of screen|Works as expected|
 <details><summary>Screenshot</summary>